Ontario and Canada Legal Rights Explained

 (d) First Month of Assistance

-• SHELTER: The LESSER of one month's shelter component as per normal calculation, OR the shelter expense actually owing on the date of eligibility.
+• Shelter: The lesser of one month's shelter component as per normal calculation, or the shelter expense actually owing on the date of eligibility.
+In short, the outstanding rent due for that month.

-• BASIC NEEDS: The basic needs component as per normal calculation for the month, prorated by the number of days remaining in the month from the date of eligibility.
+• Basic Needs: The basic needs component as per normal calculation for the month, prorated by the number of days remaining in the month from the date of eligibility.
+In short, that part of the month that remains.

 (d1) Retroactive Eligibility